ess-dmsc/daquiri/README.md

 conan remote add ess-dmsc https://api.bintray.com/conan/ess-dmsc/conan
 ```
 If you are on a `linux` sytem you also need to ensure that `conan` builds everything using the c++11 standard.
 Edit your `~/.conan/profiles/default` to replace `compiler.libcxx=libstdc++` with `compiler.libcxx=libstdc++11`.
-If said file does not exists, you are likely yest to run conan for the frist time.
+If said file does not exists, you are likely yet to run `conan` for the frist time.
 Do the following:
 ```
 conan profile new --detect default
 ```